GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   **Phase 2: Awarding plans for sustainability and replication and/or expansion**

-  Submissions for Phase 2 of this competition are due by October 30, 2021 at 11:59 pm EST. Only participants who received an award for their Phase 1 submission are eligible to apply for Phase 2.
+  Submissions for Phase 2 of this competition are due by January 5, 2022 at 11:59 pm EST. Only participants who received an award for their Phase 1 submission are eligible to apply for Phase 2.
 The identified Official Representative (individual, team or legal entity) may apply for this phase by submitting an application by email to [HypertensionChallenge@hhs.gov](mailto:HypertensionChallenge@hhs.gov).
 The application for Phase 2 of the competition shall meet the following requirements:

   * Entries must consist of PDF files with font size no smaller than 11-point Arial.